 On the right bank of the river Ebro (Rioja Alta) we find the second type of soils, ferrous-clay.
 The soil gets deeper.
 The pebbles and stones found on the surface are not so easy to crack as in the case of the calcareous soils we just described.
 The mother rock is very far from the surface.
 These soils tend to be reddish and are also very poor in organic materials.
 The red color is explained by the oxidation of mineral compounds, mainly iron.
 Clay is a material which in case of heavy rains becomes easily flooded unless there is good drainage.
 Due to the rain level in Rioja and the drainage in most plots, this type of soil can produce excellent wines in Rioja.

-The third type of soils is alluvial.
+The third type of soil is alluvial.
 This is commonly found in the plains.
 The soil in these cases is formed by a succession of layers of clay, silt, sand, and gravel.
 Since the amount of stone and pebble varies from area to area, so does their fertility and the quality of the wines they can provide.
 These soils provide excellent conditions to produce high-quality wines when pebbles and rolling stones avoid the loss of heat from the soil.
-This energy which is not lost goes into the vines, and this helps in the high concentration of sugar and complexity of the grapes.
+This energy that is not lost goes into the vines, and this helps in the high concentration of sugar and complexity of the grapes.

-If we understand the terroir as a large conglomerate of many different aspects, including tradition, we can easily understand why the landscapes in Rioja and the architecture derived from wine making have been put in the list of tentative Unesco heritage sites.
+If we understand the terroir as a large conglomerate of many different aspects, including tradition, we can easily understand why the landscapes in Rioja and the architecture derived from winemaking have been put in the list of tentative Unesco heritage sites.

 Since the area covered by the Rioja wine-producing region, we cannot speak of one single type of weather.
 The climate is mainly continental but has influences of both the Mediterranean (for the more eastern areas) and Atlantic climate on the north-west (despite the protection provided by the Sierra de Cantabria).
 La Sierra de Cantabria mountain range is very important in order to understand why grapes can ripen so well.
 Without this Sierra, the cold Atlantic winds would get to the vineyards and nothing would be the same!